snakemake-workflows/dna-seq-mtb/config/README.md

 # Sample sheet

 Add samples to `config/samples.tsv`.
-For each sample, the columns `sample_name`, `alias`, `platform`, and `group` have to be defined.
+For each sample, the columns `sample_name`, `alias`, `platform`, `datatype`, `calling` and `group` have to be defined.
-* Samples within the same `group` will be called jointly.
+* Samples within the same `group` can be referenced in a joint [Calling scenario](#calling-scenario) via their `alias`es.
-* Aliases represent the name of the sample within its group (they can be the same as the sample name, or something simpler, e.g. tumor or normal).
+* `alias`es represent the name of the sample within its group.
+They are meant to be some abstract description of the sample type to be used in the [Calling scenario](#calling-scenario), and should thus be used consistently across groups.
+A classic example would be a combination of the `tumor` and `normal` aliases.
 * The `platform` column needs to contain the used sequencing plaform (one of 'CAPILLARY', 'LS454', 'ILLUMINA', 'SOLID', 'HELICOS', 'IONTORRENT', 'ONT', 'PACBIO’).
+* The purity column is required when being used with the default scenario.
+If it is unknown, it can be set to `1.0`.
+* The same `sample_name` entry can be used multiple times within a `samples.tsv` sample sheet, with only the value in the `group` column differing between repeated rows.
+This way, you can use the same sample for variant calling in different groups, for example if you use a panel of normal samples when you don't have matched normal samples for tumor variant calling.
+* The `datatype` column specifies what kind of data each sample corresponds to.
+This can either be `rna` or `dna`.
+* The `calling` column sets the kind of analysis to be performed.
+This can be either `fusions`, `variants` or both (comma separated).
+Fusion calling is still under developement and should be considered as experimental.
 * The `ffpe` column specifies whether a sample is a ffpe substrate (1) or not (0). ffpe treated normal samples are not supported.

 Missing values can be specified by empty columns or by writing `NA`.
 Lines can be commented out with `#`.